Design detail sections:

 All references to whole plant or animal organisms or general classes of them are positioned under a fairly shallow hierarchy called “food product organismal source” (FOODON:03411564).
 This also includes, where available, NCBITaxon organism terms which are situated under their full taxonomic hierarchy.
 Note that one can use an organismal source term without necessarily implying a food consumer context; i.e. “cattle” can be used in the context of animal veterinary information.

-FoodOn also has a number of other agency food categorization schemes as subclasses of “agency food product type“, however these are being kept isolated from the “food product” branch currently.
-We expect agency schemes to be cross referenced to relevant Foodon food products by way of the “has member” relation, thus enabling agency branches to have their own is-a subclass-class relations, that are logically insulated from the FoodOn hierarchy where incompatibilities exist with the agency groupings.
+FoodOn also has a number of other agency food categorization schemes as subclasses of “agency food product type“.
+These are isolated from the FoodOn “food product” branch to avoid logical incompatibilities with “shopping isle” agency groupings.
+Agency schemes will be cross referenced to relevant Foodon food products by way of the “has member” relation, thus enabling agency branches to have their own is-a subclass-class relations.